austiezr/sfmta-data-analysis-ds/sfmta-api/README.md

 4) wait in panicked silence until the configuration completes

 Then back at [this link][EC2 auto-scaling]:
+1) select the appropriate auto-scaling group; should be the only ASG with no instances
-1) Edit
+2) Edit
-2) set Desired Capacity, Min, and Max to 1
+3) set Desired Capacity, Min, and Max to 1
-3) Save
+4) Save
-4) wait until your number of instances changes from 0 to 1
+5) wait until your number of instances changes from 0 to 1

 There is a 90% chance your dashboard will still be horrifying,\
 but the application should now function as expected regardless.\